imehrdadmahdavi/spam-detection/README.md

 ### Description

-This project uses the Naive Bayes algorithm to create a model that can classify dataset SMS messages as spam or not spam, based on the training we give to the model.
+This project uses the Naive Bayes Machine Learning algorithm to create a model that can classify dataset SMS messages as spam or not spam, based on the training we give to the model.
 It is important to have some level of intuition as to what a spammy text message might look like.

 #### What are spammy messages?
 Usually they have words like 'free', 'win', 'winner', 'cash', 'prize', or similar words in them, as these texts are designed to catch your eye and tempt you to open them.
 Also, spam messages tend to have words written in all capitals and also tend to use a lot of exclamation marks.
 To the recipient, it is usually pretty straightforward to identify a spam text and our objective here is to train a model to do that for us!